selimober/istanbul-coders/_posts/2014-04-10-agile-estimation.md

 Içerik kısaca şöyle:

-- What is the fuzz about agile?
+- What is the fuss about agile?
 - What is an estimation?
 - Why do we need it?
 - What kind of estimations we do in Agile?